+- Flight distance in pattern above is 1280 nm, and flight time is 5.33 hours.
 Note 1.
 This is to be flown where even coverage is required, particularly in tropical depressions and tropical storms.
 Aircraft flies IP-2-3-4-5-6-7-8-FP.
 No attempt should be made to fix a center of circulation unless requested it is an operational request.
 Note 2.
 Doppler radars should be operated in single-PRF mode, at a PRF of 2400-3200.
 The default will be 2400 PRF.
 Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
-This is crucial for the testing and implementation of real-time quality control.
-Note 3.
+This is crucial for the testing and implementation of real-time quality control.Note 3.
 Unless specifically requested by the LPS, both tail Doppler radars should be operated in F/AST with a fore/aft angle of 20 degrees relative to fuselage.
 French antenna automatically operates in F/AST, but it should be confirmed, nevertheless that the scanning is continuous, rather than sector scanning.
 Note 4.
 IP can be at any desired heading relative to storm center Note 5.
-To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing Note 6.
-If dropwindsondes are not deployed, aircraft can operate at any level below the melting level, with 10,000 ft preferred.
-Note 7.
+To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing - minimize icing - If dropwindsondes are not deployed, aircraft can operate at any level below the melting level, with 10,000 ft preferred.
 Dropwindsondes shown are not a required part of this flight plan and are optional.
+Flight pattern should be centered around either the 18, 00, 06, or 12 UTC operational model analysis times.
+Note 6. - Note 7.
 Note 8.
-Flight pattern should be centered around either the 18, 00, 06, or 12 UTC operational model analysis times.